wcm-io-devops/ansible-conga-aem-smoke-test/README.md

     conga_aemst_publish_test_pattern: "succeeded"

-The text to search for on the publish test result page
+The text to search for on the publish test result page.

     conga_aemst_flush_test_pattern: "succeeded"

-The text to search for on the flush test result page
+The text to search for on the flush test result page.

     conga_aemst_user: admin

-The username to use
+The username to use.

     conga_aemst_password: admin

-The password to use
+The password to use.

 ## Dependencies